How to Add a Listing to Google My Business: Complete 2025 Guide

 Business Description Optimization: Your business description should be compelling for humans while incorporating relevant keywords naturally.
 Google provides 750 characters, and you should use most of them to fully describe what makes your business unique.

 Focus on benefits rather than features, and include your location and primary services.
 Avoid keyword stuffing, but do mention the geographic areas you serve and the main problems you solve for customers.
-According to insights from the Google My Business Optimization Guide, businesses with complete descriptions receive more clicks and engagement.
+Businesses with complete descriptions receive more clicks and engagement than those with sparse information.

 Hours and Special Hours Management: Accurate hours are crucial for local rankings.
 Google heavily weights this information because incorrect hours create poor user experiences.
 Set up special hours for holidays well in advance, and use the temporary closure feature if you’re closed for renovations or other reasons.